-- 1. If the family $\langle family \rangle$ has been listed in a list F_A , $\langle family \rangle$ is recognized as an alphabetic font family. - 2.
-If the family $\langle family \rangle$ has been listed in a list N_A , this means that $\langle family \rangle$ is not an alphabetic font family. - 3.
-If there exists an alphabetic font encoding such that the family $\langle family \rangle$ has been defined under it, $\langle family \rangle$ is recognized as an alphabetic font family, and to memorize this, $\langle family \rangle$ is appended to the list F_A .
+- 1. If the family $\langle family \rangle$ has been listed in a list F_A , $\langle family \rangle$ is recognized as an alphabetic font family. - If the family (family) has been listed in a list N_A, this means that (family) is not an alphabetic font family. - 3.
+If there exists an alphabetic font encoding such that the family $\langle family \rangle$ has been defined under it, $\langle family \rangle$ is recognized as an alphabetic font family, and to memorize this, $\langle family \rangle$ is appended to the list F_A . - 4.
+Now LuaT_EX-ja looks whether there exists an alphabetic font encoding (enc) such that a font definition named (enc)(family).fd (the file name is all lowercase) exists.
+If so, current alphabetic font family will be changed to (family) (the font definition file won't be loaded here).
+If not, current alphabetic font family won't be changed, and (family) is appended to the list N_A.